 Ease of learning and using

-This is the major quality where Ham loses.
-All of the other types are designed to be turnkey.
+This is the major place where Ham loses vs the other radio formats.
+All of the other types of radio are designed to be turnkey.

-CB and FRS are the easiest radios to get started: you buy a unit off the shelf, have everyone in your party turn it to Channel 3, and you’re good to go.
+CB and FRS are the easiest radios to get started with: you buy a unit off the shelf, have everyone in your party turn it to Channel 3, and you’re good to go.
 The barrier of entry is low, and you don’t need a license.

 But there are tradeoffs.
 When we balance out the pros and cons of each, most survival experts believe the pros of Ham outweigh the extra steps.